orb-lang/qor/doc/md/core/table.md

 found above ``nils`` downward into the holes.

+This is recommended as an alternative to a ``remove``-heavy algorithm.
+Since it moves values at most once, it's faster to cache the value of ``#tab``, remove unwanted values, and run ``compact`` once at the end.

+This is a ``.n`` aware algorithm, and will use it if the second argument is not provided.
+As the purpose is to shrink a table with holes, we feel that providing ``#tab`` as a further fallback is asking for trouble.

 Returns nothing, in common with other functions which mutate a table in-place.

 ```lua